nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 >#### It’s important to specify the correct path to your map file so that Pygame knows where to find it.

+Here’s the code to load your map file correctly: